publisha/publisha.github.io/pages/id2xml.md

 You will notice here that not all Styles are matched to Tags.
 This is because some of these tags are ‘Parent Objects’.
 InDesign does not map objects through the ‘Map by Name’ button, so we need to do this through the structure pane.

-Here is the structure pane after mapping the tags to the styles.
+The structure pane after mapping the tags to the styles is seen here.

 [![The dramatis personae is in one story](/images/2017/02/id2xml/image8.png)](/images/2017/02/id2xml/image8.png)